strohs/springboot-blogen-vuejs/README.md

 - JSON Web Token (JWT) support has also been added to secure the REST Api endpoints using Spring Security 5.
 JWTs are issued to clients after successfully logging into Blogen via a username/password form, and then sent by the vue.js client at each request to the frontend.
-- OAuth2 support has been added, given users the option to login using their GitHub or Google credentials.
+- OAuth2 support has been added, giving users the option to login using their GitHub or Google credentials.
 This functionality will require you to register this spring boot application as an OAuth2 client with GitHub and or Google.
 This is a free service.
 Information on how to do this is below...

 To keep things somewhat simple, the Spring Boot backend is performing multiple roles:
 - serves as the REST Api Server
-- serves the html,css,javascript resources needed by Vue.js
+- serves the html,css and javascript resources needed by Vue.js
-- acts as an OAuth2 client and resource server, making request to GitHub or Google, to log in users to Blogen In a real production environment, these roles would be handled be separate servers
+- acts as an OAuth2 client *and* resource server, making requests to GitHub or Google, to log in users to Blogen

+In a real production environment, these roles would be handled be separate servers

 No changes have been made to the base website functionality.
 You can read about it on the